3.3 Rolling origin

 value.
 It heavily relies on the two variables:

-We start with a simple example, generating series from normal distribution:
+We start with a simple example, generating a series from normal distribution:

 The call that we specify includes two important elements: